brad-dallin/laptop-chemistry/README.md

-# cheminformatics
+# Laptop Chemistry
-Repository to store notebooks and other useful tools for cheminformatics analysis and visualization.
+Repository to store notebooks and other useful tools for computational chemistry analysis and visualization.